Excel Average Formula (Table of Contents)

 We can get more precise results if we use AVERAGE with ROUND.
 This will give the round figure result instead of a figure with decimal digits.
 For this, Add the ROUND function once we apply the AVERAGE.
 Press = in any cell and search and select the ROUND function.
 Here we can see the syntax of ROUND as shown below.

 It says number and num_digits are part of the syntax.
 Now for number, apply the AVERAGE Formula, and for num_digits, select as shown below.

 This will give us the average of the selected range without any decimal digit count.
 The result will be in the whole number.

 Things to Remember

 - Always select the complete range.
 If there are blank cells in between, select the cell as well to fill the gap.

-- We can get the result in round figures by using ROUND function before AVERAGE as explained in an example -3.
+- We can get the result in round figures by using the ROUND function before AVERAGE, as explained in example -3.

-- AVERAGE function can be used vertically, horizontally or in any matrix shaped data in any form.
+- The AVERAGE function can be used vertically, horizontally, or in any matrix-shaped data in any form.